HEIWA-IT/TripAgency/README.md

 You'll have to develop the core domain application following the next two rules:
 - by doing the tests first, i.e. defining the behaviour, with the domain people and QA first.
-- without relying on a real infrastructure by mocking the data provider (db, resst services, ...)
+- without relying on a real infrastructure by mocking the data provider (db, rest services, ...)

 The second point can be done by mocking the intention represented by the java interfaces (for example in a java project).